Clip and Save Checklist: Creating an Emotionally Safe Classroom

 __ I communicate with parents regularly and frequently about what their children are doing well.

-__ I respect students' affective needs and am committed to listening and supporting their feelings and problem-solving skills in positive ways.
+__ I respect students' active needs and am committed to listening and supporting their feelings and problem-solving skills in positive ways.

 __ I respect confidentiality to the degree that doing so will not put anyone in danger.